m-alx/yopsilon-mask/README.md

 }
 ```

-Using the constructor to choose month:
+Using it to choose month:

 ```html
 <input yn-mask="mmmm" [yn-mask-settings]="settings" />